No More Smelly Bins: Tips to Deodorize Your Garbage

 Even if you don’t have a cat in your house, it’s worth keeping some cat litter around.

-Not only is it great at absorbing oil and gasoline spills in your garage, but it also helps to deodorize the garbage smell, as well.
+Not only is it great at absorbing oil and gasoline spills in your garage, but it also helps to deodorize garbage cans, as well.

 Baking Soda